 In one scan of the mirror all wavelengths from the source are measured simultaneously, giving a superposition of all cosine terms from all frequencies contained in the spectrum of the source.
 The intensity as a function of the position of the mirror is called interferogram.
 An example of an interferogram is given in Fig. 6.
-The original spectrum is obtained by decomposing the interferogram into cosine terms.
+The spectrum (intensity as a function of the light frequency) is obtained by decomposing the interferogram into cosine terms.
 This decomposition is actually a Fourier transformation, from which the name of the method is derived from.

 So far we have discussed the basic mode of operation of a Fourier spectrometer.
 However, there are more components which are essential for receiving the spectrum of the sample.
-At first it is important to determine the position of the mirror as a function of time.
+First of all it is important to determine the position of the mirror as a function of time.
 This is done by measuring additionally the interferogram of a laser which is detected by a diode after passing the interferometer.
 The laser gives a well-defined cosine signal.
 Since the laser intensity is orders of magnitude stronger than the intensity of the light coming from the source, the signal obtained by the diode is not influenced by the light of the source.
-The signal detected by the diode is used to trigger the detector, in a way that a data point is collected whenever the mirror has moved by one laser wavelength.2 The laser wavelength is known with high accuracy of 1 to 10^6 .
+The signal detected whenever the mirror has moved by one laser wavelength.
+The laser wavelength is known with high accuracy of 1 to $10^6$ .
 Compared to the use of a momochromator, the advantages of Fourier spectroscopy in the infrared range are